Ready to cold plunge? We dive into the science to see if it's worth it

 In the cold plunging scene, you hear a lot about what's known as brown fat, which functions like a powerful and small furnace in response to the cold.
 Unlike the fat most of us think about, brown fat sucks up substantial amounts of glucose and fatty acids to help keep our bodies warm.

 More than a decade ago, new findings on brown fat fed hopes that this tissue could be targeted to fight obesity and diabetes.
-Studies show that adults with more brown fat activity also had less body fat and less likelihood of developing metabolic disorders like diabetes.
+Studies show that adults with more brown fat activity have less likelihood of developing metabolic disorders like diabetes.

 "Brown fat is very impressive per gram of tissue," says Blondin, "The problem is we don't have a lot of it as humans."